-Banned in the UK during the video nasties panic of the 1980s, Ruggero Deodato’s pioneering found footage horror Cannibal Holocaust is almost certainly the most controversial movie currently hiding within the Amazon Prime catalogue.
+Banned in the UK during the video nasties panic of the 1980s, Ruggero Deodato’s pioneering found footage horror Cannibal Holocaust is almost certainly the most controversial movie currently hiding within the Amazon Prime catalog.
 It depicts the supposedly discovered reels of film shot by an American documentary crew who disappeared into the Amazon rainforest while they were making a movie about cannibal tribes.
-Naturally, the central theme revolves around the supposedly “civilised” white folk acting in ways considerably more horrible than the supposed “savages”.
+Naturally, the central theme revolves around the supposedly “civilized” white folk acting in ways considerably more horrible than the supposed “savages”.

 The movie’s notorious reputation is unavoidable, with violence so horrifying that Deodato faced allegations he had actually made a snuff movie.
 Though those allegations were false, there’s no getting past the very real cruelty against animals depicted in the film.
-For those with strong stomachs, though, this is a grotesque and potent horror movie that broke the mould in terms of storytelling techniques almost two decades before The Blair Witch Project turned found footage into a money-spinner.
+For those with strong stomachs, though, this is a grotesque and potent body horror movie that broke the mold in terms of storytelling techniques almost two decades before The Blair Witch Project turned found footage into a money-spinner.

 Jennifer Kent announced herself as a major voice in Aussie cinema with this perfectly-pitched ghost story, which has grief embedded deeply into its bones.
 Essie Davis stars as the mother tormented by a literal embodiment of the shadowy villain in her son’s children’s book – a deeply creepy picture book that seemed to appear at her home out of nowhere.

-The movie is a complex allegorical study of grief, which brings nuance to a topic that is often dealt with in an obvious and unsubtle way.
+The monster movie is a complex allegorical study of grief, which brings nuance to a topic that is often dealt with in an obvious and unsubtle way.
 As annoying as the term “elevated horror” is, there’s a reason its popular use started with this movie.
 On top of that, it’s just plain terrifying.
 And also, the monster is a gay icon.
 The Babadook contains multitudes.

 On the face of it, it’s a simple tale.
 A village is terrified by a strange infection that drives locals to murder, and it all seemed to start with the arrival of a mysterious Japanese man who may or may not be some kind of ghost or spirit.
 But from there, it only deepens and becomes a more complex, inscrutable beast.
 Naturally, an English-language remake has been threatened.
 No one wants to see that.